 Which dynamic (shared) library shall I look up at the execution time.

-employs -L
+gcc employs -L and

-options to tell where a library locates and which
+-l options to tell where a library locates and which

 library to be linked.
 Actually, these options are passed to

-.
+ld.
 However, here I will tell you them as

-gcc
+gcc options.

 There are two ways to determine a library path for execution time.

-gcc (ld)
+gcc (ld).

 For example,